shermanhuman/valueoptimizedsupport/README.md

 - customer feels loyalty to the organization (love)
 - actionable information from the engagement is captured, digested and concisely communicated to the organization (signal)

-To see an exceptional result like this we need agents who employ positivity, empathy, integrity, competence and punctuality (or perhaps timeliness is a better word).
+To see an exceptional result like this we need agents who can employ positivity, empathy, integrity, competence and responsiveness.
 Let's consider how to build an environment where folks with these traits can thrive, an environment that supports and develops these traits.
 I argue that the generally prescribed support best practices actually create an environment antagonistic to these talented folks.

 ### Don't incentivise metrics or govern by SLA
 Metrics are useful signals, but keep in mind they are just that.
 They need to be interpreted in context.
+When abused they can be destructive:

 -**Metrics get gamed**: We have all seen metrics as goals lead to perverse incentives.
 For example; an agent optimizing for response volume with innapropriate copy pasted responses.
 Agents are smart, and will figure out how to manipulate metrics if they think the numbers are the measuring stick.
 - **Metrics are a poor way to compare agents**:  Let's say you have an agent with a ticket volume of 100 and an agent with a ticket volume of 10.
 Who is performing better?
 You dig in to the actual tickets and find out the low volume agent is tackling harder issues and less likely to force close a ticket until he is sure the customer is satisfied.